 Have fun with floor tiles

-Busy walls and vibrant tones all over the walls isn't to everyone's taste, so why not switch things up by creating interest with floor tiles?
+Busy walls and vibrant tones all over the room isn't to everyone's taste, so why not switch things up by creating interest with floor tiles?
 From reclaimed encaustic tiles to porcelain squares inspired by the past, you can find some truly beautiful options.
-The beauty with floor tiles is there is so much variety - opt for a more neutral, patterned tile like these ones from Tile Giant, or create an eclectic mosaic with mis-matched designs.
+The beauty with floor tiles is there is so much variety - opt for a more neutral, patterned tile like these ones from Tile Giant, or create an eclectic mosaic with mismatched designs.

 Create storage options with a freestanding vanity

 When you're tight on space, smart storage is everything.
 A freestanding vanity is usually a popular choice in a downstairs toilet, often looking refined and sophisticated in a small space.
 The great thing about this style of bathroom storage is that you not only have the cupboard space, but also a perfectly usable gap between its base and the floor, so you can slide a couple of baskets holding your less used items that have nowhere else to live.